Ground state and polarization of an hydrogen-like atom near a Weyl semimetal: Results and Discussion

 Finally, we study the effects of the WSM upon the atomic polarization.
 To this end, we use the standard definition of this quantity: $\langle 0,0|\left(\hat{z}-z_0\right)|0,0\rangle$.
-In Fig.~\ref{figure:selectionruleforz} we show the polarization for the hydrogen atom in vacuum close to two different WSMs, Y$_2$Ir$_2$O$_7$ and EuCd$_2$As$_2$.
+In Fig.~\ref{figure:selectionruleforz} we show the polarization for a hydrogenic GaP impurity close to the WSM EuCd$_2$As$_2$.
 The variational calculations show that the polarization points away from the surface, which we understand from the repulsion between the atomic cloud and its image.
-However, due the attractive nature of the topological sector in the effective potential, the polarization flips orientation for $b \neq 0$ and then points towards the surface.
+However, due the attractive nature of the topological sector in the effective potential, the polarization flips orientation for $\sigma _{xy} \neq 0$ and then points towards the surface.
 Also, as we can see in Fig.~\ref{figure:selectionruleforz}, the polarization decreases as increasing $z_0$, as expected, since the atom get back to be spherically symmetric and hence by parity considerations the polarization vanishes.
-On the other hand, for nucleus-surface distances $z_0$ below the critical distance $z_0$ the polarization is ill-defined due to the non normalizability of the wave function.
-The results have the same qualitative information if a hydrogen-like impurity in GaAs is considered but with an enhancement of $\langle 0,0|\left(\hat{z}-z_0\right)|0,0\rangle$, given the associated material constants.
+On the other hand, for nucleus-surface distances $z_0$ below the critical distance $z_0$ the polarization is ill-defined due to the not normalizability of the wave function.
+The results have the same qualitative information if a hydrogen-like impurity in GaAs is considered but with an enhancement of $\langle 0,0|\left(\hat{z}-z_0\right)|0,0\rangle$, given the associated material parameters.